Greece Moments Greece Moments

 Where to stay in the Mani region

-Kardamili and Stoupa in the north, Areopoli in the west, Gythio in the east, as well as Gerolimenas and Porto Kagio in the far south offer most hotels and apartments, as well as taverns and cafes to stop at.
-There are also a few self-catering accommodation (including tower houses) in the scattered settlements, which, however, rarely offer gastronomic facilities.
+Kardamili and Stoupa in the north, Areopoli in the west, Gythio in the east, as well as Gerolimenas and Porto Kagio in the far south offer the most hotels and apartments, as well as tavernas and cafés to stop at.
+There are also a few self-catering accommodations (including tower houses) in the scattered settlements, which, however, rarely offer dining facilities.

 Where to stay near Kardamili and Stoupa